ibm-ecosystem-engineering/QueryCraft/readme.md

 ## Step 3.
 Fine-Tuning

+Please read the [Step 3.
+Finetuning](/document/Step%203.%20Finetuning.md) for step by step instructions for the Instruct dataset.

 To start fine-tuning your LLM for the Text to SQL task, run the below command.

 ```bash